zonemaster/zonemaster/docs/internal/maintenance/IssueLabels.md

 yellow   | #FFCE2E
 magenta  | #D4C5F9

-## Used in repository
+### Used in repository

+In the table above, the following terms for "Used in repository" are defined:

 Term     | Definition or meaning
 ---------|---------------------------------------------
-main     | In the table above, "main" stands for the [Zonemaster/Zonemaster] repository Engine   | In the table above, "Engine" stands for the [Zonemaster-Engine] repository
+all      | Stands for the [Zonemaster/Zonemaster], [Zonemaster-LDNS], [Zonemaster-Engine], [Zonemaster-CLI], [Zonemaster-Backend] and [Zonemaster-GUI] repositories main     | Stands for the [Zonemaster/Zonemaster] repository Engine   | Stands for the [Zonemaster-Engine] repository

-## Scope
+### Scope

+In the table above, the following terms for "Scope" are defined:

 Term  | Definition or meaning
 ------|---------------------------------------------------